wp-plugins/custom-post-types-relationships-cptr/readme.txt

 2. The default settings panel.

 == Changelog ==

+= 2.5 =
+* Made all text translatable.
+* Wrapped all HTML properties in double quotes instead of single.

 = 2.4 =
 * Fixed a bug where the normal post object was not restored after the execution of cptr_category_selector(), when selecting related posts.
 (Thanks Pascal Rosin).